studiochampgauche/wordpress-boilerplate/README.md

 # Our WordPress Project
-Build immersive 2D or 3D WordPress themes Awwwards in "no time" that your clients can manage with ACF.
+Build immersive 2D or 3D WordPress themes Awwwards in "no time" with our Boilerplate that your clients can manage with ACF.

 ## Guide